fish-and-bear/hoolah/README.md

 The answer list (`src/data/answers.json`) is hand-reviewed Tagalog: 366 entries, each with a part of speech and a one-line English gloss.
 The acceptable-guess list (`src/data/guesses.json`) contains 2,757 accepted 5-letter Tagalog guesses total, including every answer word and 2,391 additional documented forms a player might reach for during play.
 Latin alphabet, lowercase a-z only; no ñ, no diacritics, for v1 simplicity.

 The full provenance, criteria, and contribution path are documented in [docs/CORPUS.md](./docs/CORPUS.md).
-Read that before opening an issue to suggest a word.

 ## Deployment